 - Accepts large stakes wagers without delays

-- Tournament betting (this is the main drawcard of the website)
+- Offers tournament betting (one of the main drawcards of the website)

 - No online in-play betting (due to Australian law)1 and no in-play phone betting